egnechng/confidential-transactions/README.md

 # CSCI-GA 3033 (Cryptography of Blockchains) Final Project : Confidential Transactions with ZK-SNARKs - A Proof of Concept
-> This project demonstrates a simplified confidential transaction system using Zero-Knowledge SNARKs (Groth16) with Circom and snarkjs.
+> Why do we even need confidential transactions?
+Most of us are familiar with blockchains like Ethereum or Bitcoin, where transparency is a key feature.
+Every transaction – who sent what to whom – is publicly visible on the ledger.
+While this is great for auditability, it poses significant privacy challenges for both individuals and businesses who might not want their financial activities exposed.
+This project demonstrates a simplified confidential transaction system using Zero-Knowledge SNARKs (Groth16) with Circom and snarkjs.
 It allows users to "deposit" and "withdraw" values while keeping the transaction amounts private, using a command-line interface for the demo.

 ## Core Concepts
 - Zero-Knowledge Proofs (ZK-SNARKs): Allows proving knowledge of some information without revealing the information itself.
 We use Groth16, a specific type of ZK-SNARK.